DeepaliGhadge/Main/README.md

 #ReadMe file

 #Project Title
-This powershell script if to validate password fetched from "password.txt" file.
+This powershell script is to validate password fetched from "password.txt" file.

 #Usage example:
-# .\password-validator-from-file.ps1
+# .\password-validator.ps1